capstoneelibriaries/JNS-Libraries/concept/script.md

 #### Logging In
 For the sake of time, we will be signing in as a pre-existing user.
 Upon logging in you will be redirected to the profile page.
 #### Profile Page
-Upon entering the profile page, you will see all the users book listings that have been created.
-As a user, you can click on each individual book to edit the information, or delete the listing all together, and now, my partner James Meyer will walk you through:
+Upon redirection, you will see all the users book listings that have been created.
+As a user, you can click on each individual book to edit the information, or delete the listing all together, and now, my partner James Meyer will walk you through creating a trade.

 ## Creating New Trade and Searching